macashipo/docAllianceitsc/docs/Document/basic_syntax_markdown.md

 > The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 ## **Nested Blockquotes**

-Blockquotes can be nested.
-Add a >> in front of the paragraph you want to nest.

 ```
 > Dorothy followed her through many of the beautiful rooms in her castle.